JamesTrick/blog/content/posts/cloud-genai-vs-openai-cost.md

 * 96 vCPUs
 * 1360 GB of RAM
 * 8 NVIDIA A100 GPUs
-Similar to AWS, perhaps the easiest way to deploy

 In this case, Google Cloud is more expensive than AWS running at USD 40.55 per hour, or USD 29,601.78 per month within the us-central1 region.

 Like AWS Sagemaker, [Vertex AI](https://cloud.google.com/vertex-ai) is an option to deploy your model, it has a very similar deployment pattern to that of Sagemaker.
 Unforetuenly, like Sagemaker, endpoints don’t support preemptible (spot) instances.
 Using a service such as Google Kubernetes Engine (GKE) would support GPUs, preemptible instances and scale to zero if desired.